 Things to consider before implementing a generative AI model

-Drawing on years of expertise in delivering AI solutions, we’ve realized that to ensure seamless generative AI model implementation, you need to form a clear purpose for implementing generative AI, taking into account your particular business case.
-If it’s difficult for you to determine this purpose, Yalantis experts can perform a thorough feasibility study analyzing the pros and cons of different models to see how to most efficiently solve your business problems or meet your goals.
-Below are several critical aspects you should consider before implementing a generative AI solution.
+To seamlessly implement a generative AI model, you need to form a clear purpose, taking into account your particular business case.
+Yalantis experts can perform a thorough feasibility study analyzing the pros and cons of different models to see how to solve your business problems or meet your goals most efficiently.
+Below are four critical aspects you should consider before implementing a generative AI solution.

 - Data availability and quality.
 Generative AI models, especially those used in tasks like image or text generation, heavily rely on large, high-quality datasets.
 Therefore, it’s critical to set up a robust data infrastructure and architecture to prepare for implementing a generative AI model and ensure a smooth data aggregation process to leverage all relevant datasets.